TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/03_lesson/lesson.md

 ##Materials/Preparation
 * [Do Now]
 * [Lab - War (Card Game)]
+* Associated Reading - section 3.3 of Book
 * Read through the do now, lesson, and lab so that you are familiar with the requirements and can assist students.
 * Note that this lesson may take two days.